PDMA Body of Knowledge

-To help you prepare for the NPDP exam, PDMA is excited to announce the publication of a newly revised NPDP Body of Knowledge (BoK), which combines all preparation materials needed for the revised exam into a single publication.
+To help you prepare for the NPDP exam, PDMA is excited to announce the publication of a newly revised PDMA Body of Knowledge (BOK) — A Guidebook to Training and Certification, which combines all preparation materials needed for the revised exam into a single publication.

 The Strategy chapter covers various types of strategy, from corporate through business and functional strategies.
 An emphasis is placed on the innovation strategy, particularly as it sets out the framework, and provides direction, for product development.
 The benefits and limitations of specific innovation strategic frameworks are discussed.
 The role of supporting strategies from technology, marketing, platforms, intellectual property, and capability are presented, both as being directed by higher level business strategy and in their mutual contribution to the overall business strategy.